arwebz/personal-site/content/blog/drafts/build-a-static-site-with-vuejs.md

 'My Static Site'.

 Once your space is created and initialized, click on the button to 'Use the API'.
-This will show you your Space ID and Content Delivery API access token which we'll need to integrate our Contentful space into our static site.
+This will show you your Space ID Content, Delivery API access token, and environment (should be 'master' by default) which we'll need to integrate our Contentful space into our static site.

 # Integrating our content into our static site